microsoft/AcademicContent/Azure University Tour/MachineLearningHOL/README.md

 ## Exercise 2: Connect to the DSVM ##
 In this exercise, you will use a local X2Go client to connect to your new VM in Azure.

 1. If you have not already done so, download and install X2Go on your local device.
 You can download it [here](https://wiki.x2go.org/doku.php/download:start).
+Instructions [here](https://wiki.x2go.org/doku.php/doc:installation:x2goclient).

+    *Check [these docs](https://docs.microsoft.com/en-us/azure/machine-learning/data-science-virtual-machine/linux-dsvm-intro#installing-and-configuring-x2go-client) for more information on using X2Go on the Linux Data Science Virtual Machine.*

 2. Open X2Go.
 If you see any security alerts related to firewalls, now or later during these exercises, click **Allow Access**.
 3. If the Session Preferences dialog box does not open automatically, from the **Session** menu, click **New Session**.